youngwillsjoshua/DevOpsChallenge/README.md

 * Task 11: Create GHCR pipeline to create a Docker image and store it in Github Container Registry.
 * Task 12: Configure the deployment script to Google Cloud Platform.
 * Task 13: Configure the Dependabot script.
+* Task 14: Configure the Makefile for both services.
-* Task 14: Host both microservices in your own free tier GCPs and write the URLs in your `README.md`.
+* Task 15: Host both microservices in your own free tier GCPs and write the URLs in your `README.md`.
-* Task 15: Create a report about your deployed app in GCP:
+* Task 16: Create a report about your deployed app in GCP:
     * What services are used.
     * Current cost.
     * Projected cost.